your/gender_detector_api/README.md

 }
 ```

-Unathorized calls or with wrong paramters will receive a `403 Unauthorized` and `400 Bad Request` status with a blank body respectively.
+Unathorized calls or with wrong parameters will receive a `403 Unauthorized` and `400 Bad Request` status with a blank body respectively.

 ## License: MIT